ChrisCarleton/BottomTime-Core/docs/Users.md

 ## A Note on Units
 The back-end application works exclusively in **metric**.
-All of the APIs below that accept or return data related to temperature, depth/distance, or weight will use/take values in degrees celcius, meters, and kilograms, respectively.
-Though user profiles support the `temperatureUnit`, `distanceUnit`, and `weightUnit` properties, these units are not checked when saving/retrieving log entry information.
+All of the APIs below that accept or return data related to temperature, depth/distance, pressure or weight will use/take values in degrees celcius, meters, bar, and kilograms, respectively.
+Though user profiles support the `temperatureUnit`, `distanceUnit`, `pressureUnit` and `weightUnit` properties, these units are not checked when saving/retrieving log entry information.
 It is up to the front-end application to consume these properties and make the appropriate conversions...
 Or just stick with **metric** ;)

 ## Classes
 ### UserResult Object